KevinJChen/MCSemanticSegmentation/docs/status.md

 ###   2. Training
-After the data is obtained, it is fed into the UNet algorithm for model training
+After the data is obtained, it is fed into k-means algorithm.
+Also, it is fed to a pretrained deeplabv3 model to transfer learning to minecraft images.

-A k-means algorithm will also be along the side to give us an approximate evaluation of the performance of our algorithm which we will use to compare the results and accuracy of the labeling.
-This evaluation will come first before moving onto an evaluation of the algorithm's efficiency.
-Since the semantic segmentation must be running and outputting in real time, the efficiency of the algorithm is also an important metric in insuring that it can be as accurate as possible in the least amount of time.
-Some sacrifices may be made to accuracy to add to time.

 ## Evaluation